jaysoncamba/product-tracer/readme.md

 Assumptions:
-IF CRITERIA DOESNT HAVE RULES IT WILL BE INCLUDED IN THE MATCHED CRITERIA SEARCH BAR ONLY FINDS BASED ON REFERENCE NUMBER Rules#value is integer we assumes it only be used in integer fields
+SEARCH BAR ONLY FINDS BASED ON REFERENCE NUMBER Rules#value is integer we assumes it only be used in integer fields